On this page

 When choosing which vegan meal delivery service suits you best, it’s worth considering these factors:

-Another factor to consider is the portion of meals, usually vegan meals tend to be lower in energy (or kilojoules) which often requires higher volumes of food to meet dietary needs and satiety.
-Sizes may not be indicative of satisfying your personal appetite levels, so there may be an element of trial and error, or you may need to add to meals to create more energy dense meals.
+Check to see portion of meals, commonly with vegan meals they can be lower in energy (kilojoules) which can require higher volumes of food to meet dietary needs and create satiety with meals.
+Sizes may not conducive with producing satisfying meals – consider your personal appetite levels, you may need to add to meals to create more satiating meals.

-Each company’s food plans and packs are based on different allowances, from per person to weekly allowances and more.
-Compare companies based on how many meals per week you receive to meet your expectations.
+Each providers meals are based on different serves, from per person to weekly allowances and more.
+Compare providers based on how many meals per week you receive to meet your expectations.

 Cost & Conditions

-Compare each service based on its handling and delivery times, everyone’s allowances are different and are often based around their main kitchens.
+Each providers allowances are different and are often based around the locations of main kitchens.
 Another factor to compare are delivery costs, and if there are free delivery standards per spending a certain amount.